Talent-Index/Certificate-Issuance-System/README.md

 # Certificate Issuance System.

+## 📝 Description
 Certificate Issuance System is a decentralized application (dApp) that uses smart contracts on a blockchain (like Avalanche) to issue, verify, and revoke certificates securely.

-# Features
+## 💥 Features

-1. Issue Certificates
+➡️**1.
+Issue Certificates**
 Functionality: The contract owner (issuer) creates a certificate for a recipient.
 How It Works:
-A unique Certificate ID is assigned.
+- A unique Certificate ID is assigned.
-The recipient’s name, course, and issue date are stored.
+- The recipient’s name, course, and issue date are stored.
-An event log is generated for tracking.
+- An event log is generated for tracking.

-2. Verify certificate.
+➡️**2.
+Verify certificate.**
 Functionality: Anyone can check if a certificate is valid.
 How It Works:
-The blockchain stores certificate data.
+- The blockchain stores certificate data.
-A function retrieves the details using the certificate ID.
+- A function retrieves the details using the certificate ID.

-3. Revoke certificate.
+➡️**3.
+Revoke certificate.**
 Functionality: The issuer can revoke a certificate if needed.
 How It Works:
-The smart contract updates the certificate status to false.
+- The smart contract updates the certificate status to false.
-Revoked certificates can no longer be verified as valid.
+- Revoked certificates can no longer be verified as valid.

-# Tech Stack Used
+## 🛠️ Tech Stack Used

-​Language:
+​Languages:
 Solidity, JavaScript

 ​Framework: